fmdunlap/go-ultralogger/README.md

 formatting, and output destinations.
 It is designed to be easy to use while providing advanced features such as colorized output, customizable log levels, and detailed error handling.

-UltraLogger has no external dependencies and is written in pure Go.
+UltraLogger only uses the stdlib and is written in pure Go.

 ## Features
 - **Multiple Log Levels**: DEBUG, INFO, WARN, ERROR, PANIC, and FATAL levels.